volkziem/Beams/README.md

 And there is a brief history of German accelerators, entitled *German Beams* as well.
 It is available from [arXix:2405.03430](https://arxiv.org/abs/2405.03430).

-The German translation [Teilchenbeschleuniger - Ihre Geschichte und ihr Beitrag zu den Wissenschaften](https://link.springer.com/book/9783031719523) will be published by Springer in March 2025.
+The German translation of *Beams* has the title [Teilchenbeschleuniger - Ihre Geschichte und ihr Beitrag zu den Wissenschaften](https://link.springer.com/book/9783031719523) and will be published by Springer in March 2025.

 Chapter 1: Introduction
 ======================